SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Identifiers that begin with a single underscore are understood to be non-public, even if they're marked ``public``.
-This convention lets you mark parts of an API that clients shouldn't interact with or depend on, even though some limitation requires it to be public.
+This convention lets you mark part of an API that clients shouldn't interact with or depend on, even though some limitation requires it to be public.
 For example, the ``docc`` generated documentation omits symbols